pingcap/blog/implement-raft-in-rust.md

 Ever since the Raft Consensus Algorithm was created by Diego Ongaro and John Ousterhout, it has gained wide popularity in [many organizations](https://raft.github.io/#implementations), who are using it to develop consistent distributed services with high availability.
 For example, [CoreOS](https://coreos.com/) uses it to build [etcd](https://github.com/coreos/etcd), a popular key-value store which helps users save critical data.
 [HashiCorp](https://www.hashicorp.com/) uses it to build [Consul](https://www.consul.io/), which helps make service discovery and configuration easy.

 When we began to build TiKV, we researched and investigated many Raft implementations.
-We eventually decided to go with etcd’s Raft implementation and built our own [Raft](https://github.com/pingcap/raft-rs) using [Rust](https://www.rust-lang.org/), a systems programming language that runs blazing fast, prevents segfaults, and guarantees thread safety.
-Although etcd’s Raft implementation is written in Go, it has a simple API with no specific Go feature, thus can be easily ported to Rust.
+We eventually decided to go with etcd's Raft implementation and built our own [Raft](https://github.com/pingcap/raft-rs) using [Rust](https://www.rust-lang.org/), a systems programming language that runs blazing fast, prevents segfaults, and guarantees thread safety.
+Although etcd's Raft implementation is written in Go, it has a simple API with no specific Go feature, thus can be easily ported to Rust.

-Since TiKV was open sourced on April 1, 2016, its Raft module has been running stably in many companies’ production environment.
+Since TiKV was open sourced on April 1, 2016, its Raft module has been running stably in many companies' production environment.
 So we decided to abstract the Raft module away as an independent library and released it as a crate, [raft-rs](https://github.com/pingcap/raft-rs), to help the Rust community create their own consistent services using this easy to understand consensus algorithm.
 In the following sections, I will introduce what is raft-rs and how to use it.

 ## Design

-In this post, I won’t cover the ins-and-outs of the Raft algorithm in detail, since there are many good resources that already cover that topic.
-Before we dive into raft-rs, let’s walk through its design first.
+In this post, I won't cover the ins-and-outs of the Raft algorithm in detail, since there are many good resources that already cover that topic.
+Before we dive into raft-rs, let's walk through its design first.

 As you probably already know, Raft replicates the state machine through logs.
 If we can ensure all the machines have the same sequence of logs, after applying all logs in order, the state machine will reach a consistent state.